367718/camp/ena/README.md

 ## Behavior

-The `Files` struct provides access to `FilesEntry` elements in an unspecified order via the "Iterator" trait.
+The `Files` struct provides access to `FilesEntry` structs in an unspecified order via the "Iterator" trait.

 The "mark" functionality relies on NTFS's Alternate Data Streams feature.